How long does it take to drive around Madeira? That’s ultimately up to you.

 If you choose to stop at all the stops I suggest, you’ll probably want to give yourself at least 10 hours.

-Of course, you can pick and choose certain stops, which will allow you to not be in a rush and take your time, albeit at less locations.
-I’ll give you advice on which spots should definitely not be missed.
-Then you can plan your route, listening to me as much (or as little) as you like!
+I’ll try to give you advice on which spots are not be missed.
+Then you can plan your route, listening to me as much- or, perhaps as little- as you like.

 The Best Route to Take Around Madeira